Who we are and how we can serve you.

 Topics: Reconciliation, Community Building, Neighboring, Poverty, Spiritual Formation of Serving

 Anna is the Director of Operations for REMERGE.
 She is a native of Jamestown, NY and has a B.A. from Anderson University where she studied management with a concentration in nonprofit leadership.
-Anna joined the REMERGE team in 2016 in pursuit of joining the Lord's work of reconciling the world to Himself.
+Anna joined the REMERGE team in 2016 in pursuit of joining the Lord’s work of reconciling the world to Himself.
 She is passionate about learning from others and breaking down misconstrued stereotypes.
-You can support Anna by clicking here.

 Paul is the treasurer of the Board of Directors for REMERGE.
 He is the Vice President for Strategy and Operational Effectiveness for Habitat for Humanity International.
 He has over 20 years of leadership experience in international development at all levels: community, national, regional and global.
 His core strengths are finding solutions to complex challenges, thinking strategically while ensuring critical details are addressed, leading by listening, incorporating ideas of diverse stakeholders, and learning new skills.
 He has a B.S. from California Polytechnic University, a Masters of Divinity from Gordon Conwell Seminary and an Executive MBA from the University of Michigan.
 Paul is married with three children.